November 18, 2021

 More and more, the economic viability of the elk farming industry is being questioned.
 The value of breeding stock has plummeted, and elk-farmers are still shut out of the elk velvet market in the Far East due to CWD fears.
 To date, the fight against CWD in elk has cost $33 million to compensate farmers, mainly in Saskatchewan.

-The International Fund for Animal Welfare requested the RCMP expand its investigation into the alleged poaching of wildlife by game farmers.
+In August, the International Fund for Animal Welfare requested the RCMP expand its investigation into the alleged poaching of wildlife by game farmers.
 The call for immediate action came after new charges were laid in Canada’s largest poaching case in recent history.
 Saskatchewan veterinarian and game farmer John Phillip Murray faced 22 charges of fraud in provincial court for allegedly trapping and selling as many as 1,000 white-tailed deer over three years.

 Premier Ralph Klein speaks out strongly against proposed penned “hunting”operations, describing them as “abhorrent”.

-AB elk and deer farmers lobby for amendments to provincial laws that would allow shooting in fenced enclosures of their domestic stock as a commercial venture.
+In August, AB elk and deer farmers lobby for amendments to provincial laws that would allow shooting in fenced enclosures of their domestic stock as a commercial venture.
 AWA, along with a coalition of hunting, conservationist, and animal rights interest groups, actively oppose such amendments.
 AWA considers such privatization and abuse of wildlife inhumane and unethical.

-Canada’s elk farming industry suffers a blow due to a Korean ban on imports of Canadian elk antler velvet.
+In January, Canada’s elk farming industry suffers a blow due to a Korean ban on imports of Canadian elk antler velvet.
 The ban was triggered by a BBC news story featuring the recent outbreak of CWD in Saskatchewan, where 14 positive cases on seven elk farms have been detected.

 First report of Chronic Wasting Disease (CWD) in a wild mule deer in Saskatchewan.
 CWD is a fatal degenerative disease of the brain that affects elk, mule deer, and white-tailed deer.
 It is more likely to occur where elk and deer live in crowded corridors, such as game farms.